Tomas1414/Template-for-the-Basic-Data-Analysis-Visualization-Project/EN-template-for-analysis.md

 ## 5. Conclusion

-In conclusion, construction is by far the most valuable out of the three application types.
-This was demonstrated through the spreadsheet and then made glaringly obvious because of the visualzation.
+In conclusion, this assignment has given me a real appreciation for the time and effort needed to be a data storyteller.
+I found that no matter how professional a dataset may seem, it can always be cleaned/organized in different ways to suit a specific story.
+When first looking at the dataset, it was simply an overwhelming amount of information.
+However, after some thorough analysis it became glaringly obvious that construction is by far the most valuable out of the three application types.
+It is important to note that this is only one story that I have pulled out of the data.
+When a dataset is this large there are a ton of different options as to what story you want to tell.
+Picking out certain columns/variables and focusing on those is what serves as the basis for a story to build on.

 ## 6. References